 This piece is called Tertiary Colors which is a reference to the third tier of the color wheel where colors are more nuanced.
 It is also my reference to American women artists who are not always considered the most known in art history.
 But these artists are beginning to be noticed.
 Here is a little information about these artists.

 Alice Neel (1900-1984) was a visual artist, who was particularly well known for oil painting and for her portraits depicting friends, family, lovers, poets, artists and strangers.
 She had a tumultuous personal life as she struggled to pursue her art and be a mother.
 Her brave self-portrait is a nude she did of herself in her 80’s showing her own body in a natural way without any sort of flattering embellishment or positioning.
 This is the 3rd piece I have made that references Neel.

 Florine Stettheimer, (1871-1944) was a surrealist painter in the 1920.
 She was the only contemporary woman artist among the early 20th century artists that I recall studying in art history.
 I was always looking for women artists throughout history.
 She is not very well known.
-Currently, there is an retrospective of her work at the Jewish Museum in NYC.
+Currently, there is a retrospective of her work at the Jewish Museum in NYC.
 This is my second piece with Stettheimer.
 I made a triple portrait of her last year.